enric1994/4InARow/README.md

 -(TODO)Reduce the training time optimizing the matlab code.
 Some function takes a lot of time.

-Train the system with 10000 games takes all the night (6h), compute 150000 scenarios and use 5MB of data.
+Train the system with 10000 games: takes all the night (6h), compute 150000 scenarios and use 5MB of data.

 ![Alt text](/10000.png)

 Assuming that there are 3^64 possible scenarios, and each scenario needs to be played one time in each column, and assuming that the time per game will stay constant, the time required to compute a perfect database is 4.578*10^30 hours (more that the age of the univers).
-The size of the database needed is around 1.14 * 10^23 GB.
+The size of this database is around 1.14 * 10^23 GB.